Di-Anne/DIAWYN24046_FTO2506_GroupB_Di-AnneWyngaard_CDV01/README.md

     - Ability to hyperfocus and creative problem-solving: ADHD leads me to intense periods of productivity and deep work.
 Along with my ability to think outside the box and solve complex problems.
 My strongest subjects in high school were mathematics and physics.
     <ins>Skills I need to improve:</ins>
     - Applying CSS well is a big challenge.
 More specifically, CSS animations, layout using Flexbox and Grid, media queries and how to create designs that adapt to different screen sizes.
 I need much more practice with CSS.
     - Time management and prioritisation: ADHD results in executive dysfunction.
-Therefore, I struggle with time management leading to missed deadlines and unfinished projects.
+Therefore, I struggle with time management leading to missed deadlines and unfinished projects in the past.
+This is my third time starting this Software Developer course.

 2. **Interests and Values**: